Ahrkylien/MiniLZO/README.md

 ## MiniLZO for .NET

-This repository contains the source of the MiniLZO Nuget Package.\
 MiniLZO for .NET is a robust and cross-platform C# reimplementation of the C miniLZO library:\
 https://www.oberhumer.com/opensource/lzo/